Plunge Pools: A Growing Design Trend for Boston-Area Backyards

 Key Takeaways

-- They can offer meaningful value when paired with thoughtful landscape design, quality hardscaping, lighting, planting, and privacy screening.
+• They offer the most value when planned as complete outdoor living spaces with quality hardscaping, lighting, planting, and privacy screening.

-- Concrete, fiberglass, stainless steel, and modular plunge pools each offer distinct advantages.
+• Concrete, fiberglass, stainless steel, and modular plunge pools each offer distinct advantages depending on access, budget, and design goals.

 What Is a Plunge Pool?